adler-j/ryanwattersme/content/singletons/resume.md

 #### Accomplishments

+* Updated more than 70 communication pieces with more than a week to spare within NDA period
 * Spearheaded project with IT and medical writers to develop a new reference management system and wiki-based style guide

 ### Editor AAP.org <span class="work-experience-time">Feb 2014 &ndash; Jun 2015</span>